virgesmith/pico-crypto-key/README.md

   ln -s ../../tinyusb-0.16.0 tinyusb
   ```

+- [**pico_w only**], repeat the above step for `cyw43-driver`, which can be found [here](https://github.com/georgerobotics/cyw43-driver)

 - download [mbedtls](https://tls.mbed.org/api/): see also their [repo](https://github.com/ARMmbed/mbedtls).
 Currently using the 3.6.0 release/tag.

-- create symlinks in the project root to the pico SDK and mbedtls, e.g.:
+  create symlinks in the project root to the pico SDK and mbedtls, e.g.:

   ```sh
   ln -s ../pico-sdk-1.5.1 pico-sdk ln -s ../mbedtls-3.6.0 mbedtls
   ```

   Not sure why, but I couldn't get it to work with the symlink inside pico-sdk like tinyusb.

 You should now have a structure something like this: